 - Vienna Debtor Counselling Service (Vienna Social Fund) (→ FSW)German text

-- Chambers of Commerce of the Federal Provinces (Austrian Chamber of Commerce) (→ WKO)German text
+- Austrian Chamber of Commerce (→ WKO)German text